caraya/personal-blog/content/blog/the-popover-api.md

 ## Why another API

-Using the popover API let's the browser manage the complexity of working with popups.
+Using the popover API lets the browser manage the complexity of working with popups.
 The API will handle the following tasks for you:

 * **Promotion to the top layer** layer.
-Popovers will always appear in the top layer
+Popovers will always appear on the top layer
 * **Light-dismiss functionality**.
 Clicking outside of the popover area will close the popover and return focus
 * **Default focus management**.
 When a popup is open, the next tab will navigate to the popup content
 * **Accessible keyboard bindings**.
-Pressing the esc key will close the popover and return focus Accessible component bindings.
-Connecting a popover element to a popover trigger semantically.
+Pressing the <kbd>esc</kbd> (escape) key will close the popover and return focus Accessible component bindings

 These tasks make it easier to work with popovers.
 It gives you a lot of functionality "for free", just by using the API